 Due to our global nature, we deal with a range of legal and regulatory systems with varying requirements.
 Due to the nature of our projects and products, we face risks associated with engagements with foreign officials and government agencies, including the risks of complying with diverse procedures and standards imposed by (among others) the U.S. Foreign Corrupt Practices Act ("FCPA") and similar anti-corruption and anti-bribery laws in other jurisdictions.
 We also face risks associated with compliance with global privacy and data security laws and regulations including the General Data Protection Regulation ("GDPR") in Europe.
 Navigating a variety of legal and regulatory regimes may increase the difficulty of compliance, particularly as such laws change or are interpreted in unexpected ways.
 In addition, as an employer of permanent and fixed-term contract employees and contractors, we are required to create compensation programs, employment policies and other administrative programs that comply with the laws of multiple countries.
-We also must communicate, monitor, and uphold group-wide standards and directives across our global network, including in relation to our suppliers, subcontractors, and other relevant stakeholders.
+We also must communicate, monitor, subcontractors, and other relevant stakeholders.
 Our failure to manage our geographically diverse operations successfully could impair our ability to react quickly to changing business and market conditions and to enforce compliance with group-wide standards and procedures.